Javran/Thinking-dumps/seven-more-languages/ch02-factor/day-3/NOTES.md

         the code and expected result, you will define a function that tests the difference and output a truth value, and instead of expecting the result value to come out, we expect a `true` from the comparison done in the code.

+* About **Do (Hard)** Exercises

+    - We have already addressed rounding errors by comparing if two number are "close enough" and I think this approach solves the problem well.
+There could be other approaches trying to do the math losslessly, but that would be an overkill for such a simple exercise.